Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Light-Component.md

 # Lights in the High Definition Render Pipeline

 Use the Light component to create light sources in your [Scene](https://docs.unity3d.com/Manual/CreatingScenes.html).
 The Light component controls the shape, color, and intensity of the light.
-It also controls whether or not the Light casts shadows in your Scene, as well as more advanced settings.
+It also controls whether or not the Light casts shadows in your Scene, and more advanced settings.

 ![](Images/HDRPFeatures-LightTypes.png)